 Comet Falls is 300 feet tall, and is equally impressive from far away with its winding river and cascading smaller falls in the foreground, as it is up close.
 It dwarfs the other waterfalls in the area and is well worth the extra effort to get to compared to those other waterfalls, which are largely accessible from the parking lot (or within a quarter mile of it).

-In this guide, we’re going to give you all the details you need to be prepared to hike the Comet Falls Trail in Mount Rainier National Park.
+In this guide, we’re going to give you all the details you need to be prepared to hike the Comet Falls Trail, which has jumped onto the list of our favorite hikes in Mount Rainier National Park.
 We’ll go through parking, what route to take, and a play-by-play trail guide that is all based on our own personal experience.

 Our goal is to give you a complete picture of what to expect before you hit the trail.